iharpreet0809/Hotel-Booking-Insights-Data-Analytics-Project/README.md

 # AtliQ Hospitality Analysis - PowerBI

-This is a project I replicated from Codebasics PowerBi Youtube playlist.
+This is a project I do  from Codebasics tasks PowerBi Youtube playlist.
 You can find the link of the playlist below.

 Codebasics [Youtube Playlist](https://www.youtube.com/watch?v=tT4V7zguCnc&list=PLeo1K3hjS3uv_e0HUEu1CVCOikPay64p8)